Inspiration

 2003 – 2006.
 First design standards

-The companies began to realize that their website is not a business card but a business tool.
-Some website creators got concerned with the usability issues once they found out that users were not reading, but rather scanning web pages.
+Companies began to realize that their website was not a business card but a business tool.
+Some website creators became concerned with usability issues once they discovered that users were not reading but scanning web pages.
 The concepts of F-pattern and Z-pattern appeared.

 In 2003 came WordPress, a content management system based on PHP and MySQL.
 Creating websites was no longer the privilege of people with a technical background.

-WordPress used a template-based system, so users could customize website design and functionality even without coding skills.
+WordPress uses a template-based system so that users can customize website design and functionality even without coding skills.

-And then came social media such as Facebook, LinkedIn, MySpace.
+And then came social media such as Facebook, LinkedIn, and MySpace.

 It was a period when everyone wanted to put as much information on the screens as possible.
 At the same time, website creators had to think about readability and navigation.
 Ascetic design with soft colors, shadows, and a modest palette replaced the festivity of colors.